nweiyue/tp/docs/DeveloperGuide.md

 ### 10.5.
 Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Matriculation number**: A unique alphanumeric number attributed to each NUS student.
-Follows the format A0123456X, where each digit can be from 0-9 and the last letter can be any alphabet A-Z
+Follows the format A0123456X, where each digit can be from 0-9 and the last letter can be any alphabet A-Z.
 * **Tag**: A word or phrase the user labels the student as.

 { end of `requirements#glossary` written by: Marcus Tan Wei }